 Where do you live and why do you choose to live there?

 Do you have a local haunt?
-A cafe or bar?
-Somewhere you go for comfort food or just a chat with the proprietor?
+A café or bar?

-Do you have a favorite store (for food, clothes, etc.) and what kind of clothes/accessories/interior goods etc. do you like to shop for?
+Do you have a favorite store (for food, clothes etc.)?
+What do you like to shop for?

 What is your favorite pastime and where do you like to pursue it?

 Urban hiking is my favorite thing to do in Tokyo.
 I like taking very, very long walks.
 It is not unusual for me to clock 10 miles.
 To me, this is one of the best ways to see and get to know a city.
 Especially Tokyo with its winding roji (sidestreet) footpaths and quaint shopping streets.
 How I love to happen upon a covered shotengai (shopping street) with piped-in enka music!
 Or a sento （public）bathouse where least expected.
 I particularly like to explore the city’s eastern side where the scale of buildings remains small and the sense of history deeply ingrained.
 It is also interesting to see how one neighborhood segues into the next – something you can really only grasp on foot.